ROYAL QUEENS/ TEXTILES

 blacks from the south to the north.

-those simple blocks, by the 20th century, there are only a handful of basic
+those simple blocks.
+By the 20th century, there were only a handful of basic

 Nine-Patch blocks with hundreds of cousins.
 And, as with families, cousins